ipums/ipums.github.io/_posts/2018-02-26-large-data-on-a-laptop-tools-and-strategies.markdown

 	$ ls -sh usa_00065.parquet
 	688M extract65.parquet

-See how ssmall it got?
+See how small it got?
 That's just one of the benefits.
 Watch how fast it goes.

 To super-charge queries like those we want to do on the "usa_00065.parquet" , dataset I've created a small program "tabulate_pq."
 Think of "tabulate_pq" as a large data pre-processor or a high performance back-end to the "Q" utility.

 "tabulate_pq" showcases one simple but powerful use of Parquet data and a specialized reader.
 It doesn't contain an SQL query engine; there are no options;  it does one thing very well: Weighted cross tabs.

-"tabulate_pq" takes a weight variable and a list of other variables as arguments, and produces a table of weighted cross tabulated data in CSV form and writes to standard out.
+"tabulate_pq" takes a weight variable name, and a list of other variable names found in the Parquet file,  as arguments, and produces a table of weighted cross tabulated data in CSV form and writes to standard out.
 You can simply view the results or consume the table as part of a data analysis pipeline as I'll demonstrate.

 	tabulate_pq datafile WEIGHT VAR1 VAR2 VAR3